Cleveland Clinic logo

 • Touching a contaminated surface and then touching your eyes, nose or mouth

-How long does it take to get it?
+How hard is it to get hantavirus?

 Risk factors

-In the U.S., HPS is more common in states west of the Mississippi River.
-You’re more likely to get it if you spend time around wild rodents.
+You’re more likely to get a hantavirus infection if you spend time in places where wild rodents live, especially if you disturb the dust and dirt.
 Mice and rats prefer rural environments — grassy or wooded areas with few buildings or people.
 But they may also make nests or forage in places like:

 • Barns or grain silos